matteo-tommasini/practicalmachinelearning/index.md

 ## [5] "eurico = 3070"   "jeremy = 3402"
 ```

 We can take full advantage of this fact by dividing `complete.data` into 6 subsets accordind to the various users, and using machine learning on each of these subset individually.
+In a real case use, we should probably remove some of the initial columns, containing date/time stamps.
+However, the [assignment](https://www.coursera.org/learn/practical-machine-learning/peer/R43St/prediction-assignment-writeup) explicitly says that we are allowed to use any variable to predict with, so in this case there's no need to remove such columns.
+In addition, such columns actually turn out to be the best predictors for our models.
+Probably this is due to the experiment being carried out without no randomization on the outcome (column `classe`).
+So the voluntaries where firstly asked to execute the exercise "correctly", then in any of the "incorrect" positions in a precise order.
+This translates in the date/time stamps being highly correlated with the outcome.

 ```r